MCP Server

 Browse spaces (also known as "client folders").
 Spaces are the top-level containers that organize reports and data sources.
 If a user says "space", "folder", or "client", they mean a space.
 Use action to choose the operation:

-• list — paginated list of spaces the user can access
+• list — cursor-paginated list of spaces the user can access (pass cursor from page.cursor for next page)

 • show — full details for one space (report/measurement counts)